ICristian04/react-weather-app/README.md

 # React Weather Application

-A simple and responsive weather application built with React for learning purposes.
+A responsive weather application built with React for learning purposes.
 This application leverages the AccuWeather API for weather data and the Google Places API for location information.

 ## Features